peterppap/daic/README.md

 **Experiment Setup**

+Step 1:
 Use the config file to set experiment preferences and locations of the code, workspace, and dataset directories.
 There are two config files here. config.py is usually used as a template and further config files are added with the suffix '_1', '_2' etc for different experiments.

+Step 2:
+Create environment and activate it.
+If there are some packages that we can't find, we can delete them from the environment.yml file and create the environment first.
+Then, after we successfully create the environment and activate it, we download the package that we can't find before inside the enviroment.
+If we can't find the specific version, we just download the latest one.

+Step 3:
+If we meet the error "AttributeError: type object 'object' has no attribute 'dtype'", updating pandas in our daic environment might be a solution.

+Step 4:
+In the line 79 of utilities_main.py in utilities, change it to `model.load_state_dict(checkpoint['optimizer'], strict=False)`

+Step 5:
+In the line 505 of utilities_main.py in utilities, change it to `data = label_checker(data)`

 Updated the run.sh file if you want to run the experiment through bash (call `./run.sh` from terminal).
 The arguments required by calling main1.py